SkylineCommunications/dataminer-docs-connectors/connector/doc/beIN_Feed_Request_Preset_Manager.md

 ### Initialization

-The user should define the number of months a preset remains valid after its last use in the `Remove Unused Presets After` parameter, located on the `General` page.

-### Redundancy

-There is no redundancy defined.
+On the **General** page, use the **Remove Unused Presets After** parameter to define for how many months a preset should remain valid after its last use.

 ## How to use

-When the user loads a preset using the BeIN Low Code App (LCA), a message is sent to the element running this connector.
+When you load a preset using the BeIN low-code app, a message is sent to the element running this connector.
 The message is processed, the load count is incremented, and the last used field is updated.

-The user can then configure the `Remove Unused Presets After` parameter (see **Initialization** section) and, manually, by clicking the `Remove` button, presets that have not been used within the defined period are removed from the table and the system.
+To remove presets that have not been used within the defined period from the table and the system, you can configure the **Remove Unused Presets After** parameter (see [Initialization](#initialization)) or click the **Remove** button to remove them manually.